Root Canal Cost vs Implant Cost?

 - Bacteria can leak out of the root canal and enter and infect the bone

 - Root canal filling materials are most often “gutta percha” which is mostly Latex.
 20% of the population is allergic to latex and it may be more.
 Some people may not be allergic but sensitive.
 Tooth roots are porous and whatever is in it slowly leaks out of the tooth no matter what.
 What this means, is latex particles and bacteria are constantly leaking out of the tooth.
 So the real question may be, “did the root canal really every work?”

 - Root canal teeth are dead and can be subject to rejection by the immune system.
-Your body isn’t stupid- who or what would want to hand around something that is deal and full of bacteria and irritating material.
+Your body isn’t stupid- who or what would want to hang around something that is dead and full of bacteria and irritating material.